PISAresearch/pisa/README.md

 As a protocol designer, we love building protocols using commit and reveal to guarantee fairness.
 Good examples include auctions (seal bid, reveal bid), games (submit sealed choice, reveal choice), and e-voting (submit sealed vote, reveal vote).
 But so far, the UX around two-step protocols are really bad and users have lost money.

-**Why is commit and reveal a bad user experience?** Typically commit and reveal protocols have two time periods.
+**Why is commit and reveal a bad user experience?** Generally, a commit and reveal protocols requires the user to be online "twice":

-* Users "commit" to their choice (all must commit before time t1))
+* Users "commit" to their choice (all users must commit before time t1)
-* Users "reveal" their choice (all must reveal before time t2)
+* Users "reveal" their choice (all users must reveal before time t2)

-Requiring users *to be online* within both time periods doesn't translate well to the real world - people can easily busy and just forget to respond - sometimes if they forget, the protocol will slash them and make them lose their deposit.
-Not a great UX outcome, but a necessary evil in protocol design.
+Requiring users *to be online within both time periods* does not translate well to a good user experience in the real world - people can very easily just forget to respond.
+The big issue is not that they forget and lose-out, but the smart contract will actually slash the custoner and make them lose their deposit.
+Not a great UX outcome, but a necessary evil in smart contract design.

 ## How is PISA "Accountable"?